 If we can recognize an object, then we can also incorporate the object class into our framework to assist our segmentation.
 At the same time, because we are using a probabilistic framework, the semantic cues are optional, enabling us to segment unknown objects: if we do not recognize an object, then our semantic probabilities will be uninformative and our framework will automatically rely on the spatial and temporal information for segmentation.
 Our method outputs an "instance segmentation", i.e. a partition of a collection of 3D points into a set of clusters, with one cluster corresponding to each object instance in the scene.
 These objects can then be individually tracked to estimate their future positions and avoid collisions.

 We apply this method to the KITTI dataset, which was collected from a moving car on crowded city streets for the purpose of evaluating perception for autonomous driving [3, 4, 5].
 We show that our framework significantly reduces both oversegmentation and undersegmentation errors, with the total number of errors decreasing by 47%.
-Our method runs in only 34 milliseconds per frame and is thus suitable for real-time use in robotic applications.
+Our method runs in only 34 milliseconds per frame (not including the initial coarse segmentation, which is an input to our method and requires an additional 19.6 ms) and is thus suitable for real-time use in robotic applications.
 By combining spatial, semantic, and temporal information, we are able to create a more robust perception pipeline that should lead to more reliable autonomous driving.
-More information about our approach can be found on our website: http://davheld.github.io/segmentation3D/segmentation3D.html
+More information about our approach can be found on our website: http://davheld.github. io/segmentation3D/segmentation3D.html